 [Step 6] Don’t Forget Your Arms

-Many people don’t use the handles when using an elliptical and that has its place but by using the handles you are not only working your lower body but also swinging your arms.
+Many people don’t use the handles when using an elliptical, and that has its place, but by using the handles, you are not only working your lower body but also swinging your arms.
 This gives you a full body workout and will burn more calories.

 [Step 7] Switch Things Up

-When you feel confident in your ability to complete an elliptical workout for 20 minutes at a good speed, it’s time to switch things up so that your body continues to be challenged and you continue to lose weight.
+When you feel confident in your ability to complete an elliptical workout for 20 minutes at a reasonable speed, it’s time to switch things up so that your body continues to be challenged and you continue to lose weight.

 This is best done by trying different resistance levels and incline.
-It really puts the pressure on your leg muscles, and you’ll start to see more definitions in your quads and calves.
+It puts the pressure on your leg muscles, and you’ll start to see more definitions in your quads and calves.
 You can also try pedaling backward to work the glute muscles.

 Another type of workout involves more balance and core muscles.
 This is done by dropping your arms and pedaling without handles.
-This makes you need to balance your body more and this is done with your abdominals and back muscles.
+This makes you need to balance your body more, and this is done with your abdominals and back muscles.